isaachirzel/parka/README.md

-# Warbler Programming Language
+# Parka Programming Language
 > NOTICE: This project is prealpha-level and under active development.
 It is not currently in a useable state.

 # Brief

-Warbler aims to an easy to use, fast, and safe language with native C inter-op.
+Parka aims to an easy to use, fast, and safe language with native C inter-op.
 In the future, support for embedding in other applications, running as a script, compilation to C, and compilation to machine code is planned.